“Life owes us little; we owe it everything.William Cowper

 Purpose answers the question, “What do I really care about—and want to see exist?”

-A clear and compelling purpose ignites passion, and empowers you to persevere and persist in pursuit of that purpose.
+A clear and compelling purpose ignites passion, and empowers you to persevere and persist in pursuit of your purpose.

 So, What’s My Purpose ?

-My purpose is to help people develop the skills and structure to create what truly matters to them, and give those gifts to the world—independent of their current problems, circumstances and resources.
+My purpose is, through writing and coaching, to help people develop the skills and structure to create what truly matters—and give their gifts to the world in a simple, successful and ecologically harmonious way.

-But, to get this clarity, I took many twists and turns, exploring and experimenting with different versions of what mattered most.
+To get this clarity, I struggled through missteps, mistakes and failures, exploring and experimenting with different versions of what mattered.

-As I did, I realized that if my life was to be purpose driven, I might have to create my purpose for myself.
+Slowly, I realized that I might not “find” my purpose.
+If my life was to be purpose driven, I might have to create purpose for myself.

 Early Interest in Prevention and Empowerment